fzingg/hyperloop-showcase/README.md

 ##### Step 2.3: Client Side Assets

 Typically the client will need all the above assets, plus other files that are client only.
-Notably jQuery is a client only asset.
+Notably jQuery is a client-only asset.

-NOTE: You can update your existing `application.js` file, or convert it to ruby syntax and name it `application.rb`.
-The example below assumes you are using ruby syntax.
+NOTE: You can update your existing `application.js` file, or convert it to Ruby syntax and name it `application.rb`.
+The example below assumes you are using Ruby syntax.
 However if you are using `application.js` then use the standard `//= require '...'` format and load your components with `Opal.load('components');`

-Assuming you are using the ruby syntax (application.rb), in `assets/javascript/application.rb` require your components manifest as well as any additional browser only assets.
+Assuming you are using the Ruby syntax (application.rb), in `assets/javascript/application.rb` require your components manifest as well as any additional browser only assets.

 ```ruby
 #assets/javascript/application.js